rosano/kommit/os-app/open-guide/text-en.md

 ## Additional buttons

-Optionally, it is possible to enable the following buttons by launching the *KOMReviewLauncherItemToggleSimplifiedResponseButtonsText* command:
+Optionally, it is possible to enable the following buttons by launching the *KOMReviewLauncherItemToggleExtraResponseButtonsText* command:

 - *KOMPlayResponseButtonHardText*
     - First time: within the next ten minutes